 GAs may work outside the university while holding a GA appointment, provided the hours are limited and they have the approval of the program’s Graduate Director or Department Chair and the Graduate Dean.

 GAs may qualify for additional funding through competitive fellowship awards.
 However, you must notify the Graduate School of any supplementation of your stipend from any source through the University payroll.
 University auditors require documentation to determine that such practices conform to established policies.

 Non-academic Appointments.
 Full and part-time staff positions may be available on campus.
 Although such work will probably not be related to your graduate study, it does have the advantage of limiting your commute time to class.
 For information on what positions are open and how to apply, please contact the campus’ Human Resources office or web page.

-Note: Before taking any position or accepting any award that changes your income, don’t forget to check with Financial Aid to learn what the impact will be on your financial aid package or student loan.
+Note: Before taking any position or accepting any award that changes your income, do not forget to check with Financial Aid to learn what the impact will be on your financial aid package or student loan.

 Communicating at the University

 Much communication in universities is carried out electronically.
-You will be given a university email address after you register for your first class.
-We will use that for official business only, so you don’t need to worry about SPAM.
-Please check it often, even if you have another email account.
+You are responsible as a student for routinely checking your UMSL student email account for official correspondence.
+We will use that for official business only, so you do not need to worry about SPAM.
+You must check it regularly and send all official correspondence through it, as it is the only means through which the Graduate School can confirm your identity as a student and issue sensitive information securely.
 For more information about campus email, click here.

 Canvas is a great communication tool.
 It’s the University’s website that allows you to conduct private business here such as checking your grades.
 In addition, most faculty members post their syllabi and class materials on My Gateway.
 The Graduate School also announces information on a My Gateway page to keep you abreast of news.